danielgaskell/scc/doc/symbos.md

 } Ctrl_Tab;
 ```

 The control height must be 11.
-SymbOS will keep track of the selected tab for us, but it is our responsibility to decide what tab events actually do (for example, hiding one page of controls and revealing another).
+SymbOS will keep track of the selected tab for us, but it is our responsibility to decide what a click event on a tab actually does (for example, hiding one page of controls and revealing another).
+A good way to switch between several pages of controls is to create each page as a separate `Ctrl_Group` and have a `C_COLLECTION` control pointing to the `Ctrl_Group` of the visible page.
+When the tab bar is clicked, change which `Ctrl_Group` the collection's `controls` property points to and redraw it.

 ```c
 // example